 How much will you need?

-Of course, these numbers will vary quite a bit between different people who will have different circumstances and ideas of what constitutes different standards of living, but the data can still be a useful guideline to help you plan your retirement budget.
+Of course, these numbers will vary quite a bit depending on your individual circumstances and ideas of what constitutes different standards of living, but the data can still be a useful guideline to help you plan your retirement budget.
 Find out more in our article £14,400 annual income now needed to retire, say pension experts.

 Our guides Can you afford to retire? and How much should I save for retirement? contain more information and useful questions to ask yourself when calculating your retirement budget.